-Landlords have a statutory duty to apply for a licence for a property that has multiple occupancy.
+Landlords have a statutory duty to apply for a licence for certain properties that are in multiple occupancy (HMOs).

 Licences are normally valid for a period of five years, but in some instances they may be issued for a reduced term.
 Details of how to apply are outlined below.
 Applications should be processed within 12 weeks.

 You need to have a MySouthampton account to apply online.
 Please note that this is not the account you may have set up to view landlord schedules or multiple council tax accounts.

 You will be prompted to sign up for an account (which should only take five minutes) or sign in before you complete the application form.

 Before you start the application form, make sure you have the following documents to hand:

 - Landlord’s gas safety record – dated within the last 12 months and produced by a Gas Safe registered engineer, covering all gas appliances in the property

 - Domestic electrical installation condition report – dated within the last 5 years and produced by an electrical engineer registered with an organisation recognised by Part P of the Building Regulations 2000 (as amended).
 To qualify for the timely and compliant HMO licence fee, the report must be rated ‘satisfactory’

 You can also submit any documents you think may help us process your application, such as a layout of the property, your fire risk assessment or details of management arrangements.